TheGameFreak720/linux-scripts/README.md

 ## Description

-This repo is designed to whole all the scripts I use on my Linux machine that make my life easier.
+This repo is designed to hold all the scripts I use on my Linux machine that make my life easier.

 ## git-pr-reviewers.js

 ### Description

-Designed to give me 2 coworkers to review one of my PR's.
+Designed by [Erin Sullivan](https://github.com/erinesullivan) to give me 2 coworkers to review one of my PR's.
 It's divided in sections making it easier to specify which department is the one I need to be reviewing the PR.

 ### Usage